ava-labs/eerc-sdk/README.md

 </a>
 </p>

-<h1 align="center">Encrypted ERC SDK</h1>
+<h1 align="center">Encrypted ERC SDK (next)</h1>
 <p align="center">
   This is an official Ava Labs repo for the eERC SDK.
+And this package is designed for supporting latest version of wagmi and viem for developer experience.
 </p>

 ## Getting Started 🚀